alephium/www/src/content/news/Hashrate-Series-5-Hearst-6abf6f694bc2/index.md

 #### **Alephium has sustainability embedded in its DNA through its Proof of Less Work (PoLW).
 How did you discover Alephium, and what made you decide to get involved in the community?**

-We first got in touch with Alephium through a client of ours, <a href="https://x.com/swissborg" class="markup--anchor markup--p-anchor" data-href="https://x.com/swissborg" rel="noopener" target="_blank">Swissborg</a>, who connected us with the Alephium Foundation.
+We first got in touch with Alephium through a client of ours, <a href="https://x.com/swissborg" data-href="https://x.com/swissborg">Swissborg</a>, who connected us with the Alephium Foundation.
 From the beginning, I was impressed by the technology and innovation behind Alephium.
 The BlockFlow sharding and the efficiency of the Blake3 algorithm really set it apart.

 But beyond the technology, the people in the Alephium community are amazing — incredibly professional, and there’s a great vibe.
 Everything just clicks, and it feels like the right place for us to be, both in terms of the tech and the community spirit.